AxisCommunications/docker-acap/README.md

  | grep "browser_download_url.*Docker_Daemon_.*_<ARCH>\_signed.eap"
 ```

 The prebuilt application is signed.
-Read more about signing
+Read more about signing in the
 [Signing Documentation][signing-documentation].

 ### Installation